-There are steps that can be taken to help with these costs when initially looking for term life insurance rates for seniors.
+There are steps that can be taken to help with these costs when initially looking for life insurance.
 There are two life insurance riders that can specifically help with medical expenses in retirement: a long-term care rider and a chronic illness rider.
 A rider is an add-on feature you purchase to enhance your life insurance policy.
 In this post, we will explain what long-term care is, what long-term care and chronic illness riders do and their differences.

 What is Long-Term Care?